Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ### Channel Controls

-Each channel is controlled by 3 sliders that set the rhythm, 3 sliders that adjust the output, 'Mute' and 'Solo' buttons, 'Double Tempo' and 'Half Tempo' buttons and, with the exeption of the 'Custom' section, a drop down menu to choose from pre-existing Euclidean Pattern belonging to the specific region the user is currently selecting.
+Each channel is controlled by 3 sliders that set the rhythm, 3 sliders that adjust the output, 'Mute' and 'Solo' buttons, 'Double Tempo' and 'Half Tempo' buttons and a drop down menu to choose from pre-existing Euclidean Pattern belonging to the specific region the user is currently selecting.

 <br>
 <p align="center" width="100%">